Jayrone Elliott: New Orleans Saints

 On January 23, 2018, Elliott signed a reserve/future contract with the New Orleans Saints.
 He was released on September 1, 2018.

-San Antonio Commanders (AAF)
+San Antonio Commanders

 In December 2018, Elliott signed with the San Antonio Commanders of the AAF.
 In the opening week, Elliot was credited with 3 tackles and half a sack.
 The following game, Elliot strip sacked Orlando quarterback Garrett Gilbert; Elliot's teammate, Joey Mbu who is also a former Green Bay Packer, recovered the ball for a San Antonio touchdown.
 By the time the AAF suspended operations, Elliot proved to be one of the league's best pass rushers by recording an all-time AAF record 7.5 sacks through 8 games, forcing 4 fumbles, and creating numerous quarterback pressures.

 Miami Dolphins

 After the AAF suspended football operations, Elliott signed with the Miami Dolphins on April 9, 2019.
 He was released on July 24, 2019.